 If you’ve been charged with a federal crime, you likely face incredibly harsh criminal penalties.
 Most federal sentences are longer than their state counterparts, and fines can range into the hundreds of thousands or even millions of dollars.
 If you are convicted, you will also have to fight against the many personal and professional obstacles which come from having a criminal record.

-The Philadelphia criminal defense attorneys at The Law Offices of Lloyd Long are prepared to challenge even the most serious federal charges and have obtained favorable outcomes for numerous clients.
+Our Philadelphia criminal defense lawyer at The Law Offices of Lloyd Long are prepared to challenge even the most serious federal charges and have obtained favorable outcomes for numerous clients.
 If your loved one has already been convicted, we may be able to assist them with the criminal appeals and expungement process.
 To learn more about how we can help in a free, private legal consultation, call our law offices right away at (215) 302-0171.